unachka/unachka/README.md

-### Hi there, my name is Una and I am a Data Scientist 👋
+### Hi there, my name is Una and I am a Data Scientist with Finance and Accounting background 👋

+I am a lifelong learner

 I am currently working on
   Volunteering at Atlytics